dhruv-chitkara27/practice-python/README.md

 # Practice-Python

-#This is just for PYTHON practice.
+#This is just for PYTHON PRACTICE.

 #Code is intended.....YEAHH!!!